-According to them, having an education was a prerequisite and asides being a successful footballer, it could still make one have a happy/stable life, money, equality, self-dependence.
+According to them, having an education was a prerequisite and asides from being a successful footballer, it could still make one have a happy/stable life, money, equality, and self-dependence.
 His parents wanted him to study Medicine and Surgery as a better alternative to football.

 According to Alvaro Morata,

 “Real Madrid called my dad to know the reasons for my continued absence from training.
 It was a time I wasn’t doing too well at school, and they wouldn’t let me go to training until my grades improved.”